-U.S. Army soldiers can be the recipients of a variety of awards, decorations, achievements, PFT scores, and badges for their military service, especially when defending the country in times of conflict.
+U.S. Army soldiers can be the recipients of a variety of awards, decorations, achievements, Personal Fitness Test (PFT) scores, and badges for their military service, especially when defending the country in times of conflict.

 Multiply the number of points authorized by the number of awards received:

 |Bronze Star Medal||30|

 |Air Medal with “V” Device||25|

 |Army Commendation Medal with “V” Device||25|